-If one or both of the selected output files already exists, you will be prompted whether you want to overwrite it/them or not.
-Note that no warning message will be issued if the tool is executed in batch mode (i.e. from a DOS prompt).
+If one or some of the selected output files already exists, you will be prompted whether you want to overwrite it/them or not.
+Note that no warning message will be issued if the tool is executed in batch mode (e.g. from a DOS prompt).

-12.5.1 Example of output
+6.5.1 Example of output